JetBrains/intellij-sdk-docs/CONTRIBUTING.md

 * Ruby 2 - Jekyll is a Ruby application.
 * Ruby 2 DevKit (for Windows) - Some of Jekyll's dependencies need to be compiled, and require the DevKit to be installed.
-* `gem install bundler` - the site uses [Bundler](https://bundler.io) to manage gem dependencies within the repo, rather than globally installing to the local operating system.
+* `gem install bundler` - the site uses [Bundler](https://bundler.io) to manage gem dependencies within the repository, rather than globally installing to the local operating system.
 Run this command to install the Bundler toolset globally.

 #### macOS